Peru launches call to revamp its national fiber backbone

 News in: ICT (Peru)

-A review of the latest financing news in the region.
+A review of the latest news on ICT regulation in the region.

 Subscribe to Latin America’s most trusted business intelligence platform.